-Select Menu>Preset calls.
+Press Menu and select Preset calls.

 (Depending on how your radio is programmed, you may be able to use a function key, or left selection key to select the Preset Calls menu.)

 2 In the Preset Calls menu, scroll through the list of calls until the call you want appears, then press Send.